 So that’s how I learned about travel writing.

-Now, after ten years as a full-time travel writer, with more than 1,000 articles published in 200+ different magazines, newspapers, and websites, I can tell you I’m participating in a deeply fulfilling profession.
+Now, after more than ten years as a travel writer, with more than 1,000 articles published in 200+ different magazines, newspapers, and websites, I can tell you I’m participating in a deeply fulfilling profession.

 Yes, I’ve worked hard to write and market my articles.
 But without taking a course to get me on the right path at the beginning, and continuing to learn and network through conferences and other events, I would not be where I am today.